 The standard measurement for office space in this area is around 1,370 sqft.
 Most buildings in this region are approximately 2 floors.
 Most buildings in this region were built in 1979 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Real estate is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst La Mesa occupants.
+Commute by public transit is the most popular way to get to work amongst La Mesa residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.